 Companies I ♥

-All blog content (including designs, text and photographs) are copyrighted by myself, Christine Pennington.
-My artwork is shared for your personal inspiration only and may not be copied for publication, design team submissions or contest entry.
+All blog content (including designs, text and photographs) are mine.
+My artwork (designs and photography) is shared for your personal inspiration only and may not be copied/used for publication, design team submissions or contest entry.